LazyKB/mc-installer/README.md

 # Prerequisites
 This script is designed to work on Ubuntu, to run it on other Distros you will need to run a few things manually however most of the script should still work.
 If you use Debian you will need to manually install Java.
 You should also be logged in as a user with sudo access, however not the root user itself.

+You may need some packages from your package manager to begin the installation process.
+Some easy commands for you to copy if they help

+Debian/Ubuntu:
+sudo apt update && sudo apt install git sudo -y

+Alpine
+sudo apk update && sudo apk add git sudo bash

 Having SSH access to your server will also help with adding files to it after the installation, however is not a hard requirement

 # What does the script do?